nicholaswilliambrown/ProfilesRNS/Website/SourceCode/Profiles/Profiles/README-Branding.txt

     myBranding.js and
     myBranding.css.

 Compared to the supplied, default Catalyst JSON, your myBranding.json may not need (m)any of the items supplied there.
-You need any items referenced in the core code (e.g., profilesUrl), or in the code that you use in your version if myBranding.js.
+You need any items referenced in the code that you use in your version of myBranding.js.

 In your version of myBranding.js, you supply your own implementations of
     setupHeadAndTabTitle()